-- The Head of Public Health Training Section at ECDC or the chief EPIET or EUPHEM coordinator informs the European Commission. - The fellowship programme office requests the successful candidate about the exact dates of the deployment. - Successful candidates go through the checklist for fellows before, during and after the assignment (Appendix 3). - The international-assignment-coordinator keeps a record of all assignments.
+- a. all fellows, - b. all coordinators, - c. the FPO and - d. the Head of Public Health Training Section at ECDC - e.
+Relevant supervisor/s - 5.
+The Head of Public Health Training Section at ECDC informs the European Commission.
+This task may be delegated if necessary. - 6.
+The responsible coordinator requests the successful candidate about the exact dates of the deployment and informs FPO. - 7.
+Successful candidates go through the checklist for fellows before, during and after the assignment (Appendix 3). - 8.
+The FCDC-based coordinator with ECDC-liaison function keeps a record of all assignments, with input from the non-ECDC based coordinator responsible for international assignments and the Head of EUPHEM.

-9. Selection criteria
+Selection criteria

-Some general criteria that coordinators take into account for the ranking of the fellows are the following:
+Some general criteria that coordinators take into account for the pre-selection and ranking of the fellows are the following:

-- 1. Progress of the fellow towards achieving the training objectives and how the specific assignment may help him/her meet those - 2.
-Technical skills and competencies, either present or not yet acquired - 3.
-Technical skills and specific background/expertise required for the assignment - 4.
-Previous international assignments - 5.
-Ability to adapt to the specific environment - 6.
-Languages spoken - 7.
-Availability for the entire expected duration of the assignment - 8.
-Equal opportunity to all fellows
+- Progress of the fellow towards achieving the training objectives and how the specific assignment may help him/her meet those - Technical skills and competencies, either present or not yet acquired - Technical skills and specific background/expertise required for the assignment - Previous international assignments - Ability to adapt to the specific environment - Languages spoken - Availability for the entire expected duration of the assignment - Equal opportunity to all fellows